swiftlang/swift-evolution/proposals/NNNN-package-registry-publish.md

   - Extract security settings for the registry from `registries.json`, which would be a combination of default values and any registry-specific overrides.
   - Check if the package is allowed based on security settings
   - Validate the signature according to the signature format
-  - Save the package signature and checksum to the local fingerprint storage for [TOFU](https://en.wikipedia.org/wiki/Trust_on_first_use)
+  - Save the package signature and checksum to the local fingerprint storage for [trust on first use (TOFU)](https://en.wikipedia.org/wiki/Trust_on_first_use)

 ### New `package-registry publish` subcommand